anusrichavali/LibraryManagementSystem/README.md

 - View existing data through a user-friendly web interface.
 - Built with Python/Flask for backend and MySQL for database management.

+## Use Case
+The system is designed for administrator access.

 ## Installation
 To set up the project locally, follow these steps: